Vacuum polarization corrections to hyperfine structure in many-electron atoms: Conclusion

 \section{Conclusion}

-We have calculated the dominant vacuum polarization corrections to the hyperfine structure for a number of single-valence-electron many-electron systems of interest for precision studies of fundamental physics.
-We separately consider the perturbed orbital (electric loop) and vertex (magnetic loop) contributions, and study the influence of many-body effects on the relative corrections.
-We find that the most important many-body effect to take into account is the polarization of the atomic core by the hyperfine interaction.
-For $s$-states, one can use the relative correction for hydrogenlike ions as a good estimate for the correction in a many-eletron atom or ion.
-For non-$s$-states, it is imperative to evaluate the core polarization many-body correction -- which may change the order of magnitude and even the sign -- in order to obtain an accurate result.
+We have calculated the dominant vacuum polarization (Uehling) corrections to the hyperfine structure for a number of single-valence-electron many-electron systems of interest for precision studies of fundamental physics.
+We separately consider the electric and magnetic loop contributions, and study the influence of many-body effects on the relative corrections.
+We find that the most important many-body effect to take into account is the polarization of the atomic core by the hyperfine field.
+For $s$-states, one can use the relative correction for hydrogenlike ions as a good approximation for the correction in a many-electron atom or ion, though for high $Z$ there is a noticeable deviation which increases with $Z$, reaching about $10\%$ at around $Z=90$, and likely to deviate further for higher $Z$.
+For non-$s$-states, it is imperative to evaluate the core polarization many-body effect -- which may change the order of magnitude and even the sign of the VP correction -- in order to obtain an accurate result.
+We expect a similar trend for the more complicated and larger non-local self-energy correction.
+This work represents an important step towards considering the influence of many-body effects on the full (vacuum polarization and self-energy) QED contributions to the hyperfine structure in many-electron atoms.